Puddle: Children

 Puddles are a source of recreation for children, who often like jumping in puddles as an "up-side" to rain.
 A children's nursery rhyme records the story of Doctor Foster and his encounter with a puddle in Gloucester.
-Muddy puddles, and the pleasures of splashing mud in them, are a repeated theme in the children's animation Peppa Pig, to the extent of selling character-branded wellington boots.
+Muddy puddles, and the pleasures of splashing mud in them, are a repeated theme in the children's animation Peppa Pig, to the extent of selling character-branded Wellington boots.

 Puddle thinking

 It has been fashionable for millennia, and continues to be fashionable in some circles, to believe the Universe is designed for humans.
 Some critics of this view reject it as hubris or anthropocentrism and argue instead that through the process of evolution it is humans that have adapted to or been shaped by the Universe.
-In his book The Salmon of Doubt, Douglas Adams satirizes the belief that the universe is designed for humans:
+In his book The Salmon of Doubt, Douglas Adams satirizes this belief that the universe is designed for humans:

 Imagine a puddle waking up one morning and thinking, 'This is an interesting world I find myself in, an interesting hole I find myself in, fits me rather neatly, doesn't it?
 In fact, it fits me staggeringly well, must have been made to have me in it!'
 This is such a powerful idea that as the sun rises in the sky and the air heats up and as, gradually, the puddle gets smaller and smaller, it's still frantically hanging on to the notion that everything's going to be all right, because this World was meant to have him in it, was built to have him in it; so the moment he disappears catches him rather by surprise.

-History
+In legend

 Medieval legend spoke of one man who was desperate to find building materials for his house, so he stole cobblestones from the road surface.
 The remaining hole filled with water and a horseman who later walked through the 'puddle' found himself drowning.
 A similar legend, of a young boy drowning in a puddle that formed in a pothole in a major street in the early years of Seattle, Washington, is told as part of the Seattle Underground Tour.